BU

 Festive

-A sweet pastry made with layers of filo dough, chopped nuts, and syrup or honey.
-It's a popular dessert throughout the Balkans and Middle East.
+Sweet pastry made with layers of filo dough, chopped nuts, and syrup or honey.
+A popular dessert throughout the Balkans and Middle East.

 vegetarianContains: NutsContains: Gluten